singlebrook/drupal_theme_template/README.md

+# Drupal Theme Template
-# Singlebrook Boilerplate
+Developed at Singlebrook
 A starting point for Drupal projects involving new themes.
+For more detailed information, see http://singlebrook.com/blog/maintaining-your-sanity-while-theming-in-drupal.

 ## Setup
 There is little setup involved for this theme.
 You shouldn't have to alter `config.rb` or the Guardfile unless you alter the structure of the folders in the assets directory.